Lepton flavor violation within the Simplest Little Higgs model

 where $y_{\ell}$ is the eigenvalue of the $\lambda_{\ell}$ matrix, and we rotate in the same way the SM charged leptons and neutrinos, because in this work we consider massless SM neutrinos.
+We note that, in the physical basis, Higgs LFV interactions arise at one loop \cite{Lami:2016mjf}, which makes Higgs-mediated contributions negligible in the processes under study.
 Finally, the heavy neutrino masses are:

 For a complete description of the leptons sector it is necessary to calculate the vertices of a Goldstone boson with a lepton pair.
 These vertices are obtained from the lepton kinetic Lagrangian, which can be written as: